sakir-man/sakir-man.github.io/_teaching/2014-spring-teaching-1.md

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Daftar Hadir
+Daftar Hadir <a href="https://photos.app.goo.gl/3DTMH5ALdXL2ZiAP9">can be seen hereg</a>
 ======

-RPS
+RPS <a href="https://photos.app.goo.gl/3DTMH5ALdXL2ZiAP9">can be seen hereg</a>
 ======

-Materi
+Materi <a href="https://photos.app.goo.gl/3DTMH5ALdXL2ZiAP9">can be seen hereg</a>
 ======

-Tugas
+Tugas <a href="https://photos.app.goo.gl/3DTMH5ALdXL2ZiAP9">can be seen hereg</a>
 ======

-Dokumentasi
+Dokumentasi <a href="https://photos.app.goo.gl/3DTMH5ALdXL2ZiAP9">can be seen hereg</a>
 ======